Home Entertainment Suppliers

 Home Entertainment Suppliers Pty.
 Ltd. (or HES) is an Australian company that distributes computer games and gaming equipment.
 HES' offices are based in Riverwood, Sydney.
 HES's founder and managing director is Sebastian Giompaolo.

 They began distributing Commodore 64 titles such as Pitfall! made in 1982 and Kung-Fu Master in 1984 and Atari 2600 titles nearing the end of the 1980s under the name Activision.

 HES still remains a dominant distributor within Australia, despite not being well known.
 HES currently is the distributor for Mad Catz, Saitek, and Gamester joysticks, cables, memory cards, and other peripherals.
 HES also remains the official Australian distributor for Action Replay.

 Quite a large number of software titles are currently also being distributed by HES for Windows, Xbox, PlayStation 2 and Game Boy Advance by publishers ZOO Digital Publishing, Tru Blu Entertainment and Phantagram.

-In the past, HES had gained a reputation for developing and distributing some interesting peripherals such as their auto fire controllers, Game Boy power adaptors, Master System converters for the Mega Drive and adapters for NES games such as the HES Unidaptor and HES Unidaptor MKII.
+HES gained a reputation for developing and distributing peripherals such as their auto-fire controllers, Game Boy power adaptors, Master System converters for the Mega Drive, and the HES Unidaptor and HES Unidaptor MKII for NES games.

 In 1999, the company created the publishing arm Tru Blu Entertainment for software titles created by the company, including the hit NRL Rugby League and AFL Live titles.